10 Parts of a Chef Knife [INFOGRAPHIC]

-As you can guess, this is the sharpened part of the blade that will do all of the cutting, chopping, and slicing.
+As you can guess, one of the most important parts of a chef knife is the sharpened part of the blade that will do all of the cutting, chopping, and slicing.
 It primarily consists of the Tip and the Belly, and sometimes (but not always) includes a Bolster or a Heel.
 You must be careful to protect this edge and maintain it’s sharpness.

 The is the thick and flat edge located opposite of the thin, sharp cutting edge.
 It is designed to be easier for you to grip and steady with the heel of your palm.
 The flat edge also allows you to put pressure on the knife.
 Having a thin to thick design for the blade also produces less resistance along with better balance while cutting.
 Use the back of the knife for scraping ingredients from your cutting board (never use the Cutting Edge to scrape, you will ruin your knife), scaling fish, and fun things like cracking open coconuts.